 English conversation practice strongly impacts an asylum seeker’s ability to integrate into Australian life.
 It improves their capability to communicate for things that we take for granted, including shopping, workplace interactions, being a student, and making friends.

 Project Dignity pairs people with a volunteer for weekly conversations over Zoom where they hear about each other’s lives and experiences.

 If you’d like to volunteer for weekly conversations, please email us.

 Programs Project Dignity Supports

 The Centre for Refugee Employment, Advocacy, Training and Education (CREATE) aims to help refugees rebuild their careers after leaving their home country through obtaining meaningful employment and access to vocational training and education.

-The centre works closely with non-governmental and governmental organizations to develop practical solutions which support refugee integration into the workplace and the vocational and higher education sectors, as well as advocate on behalf of the refugee community to foster policy changes that support such integration.
+The centre works closely with non-governmental and governmental organisations to develop practical solutions that support refugee integration into the workplace and the vocational and higher education sectors, as well as advocate on behalf of the refugee community to foster policy changes that support such integration.